 According to Eqs.~\eqref{H2-rho-2245} and~\eqref{H'-rho-2245}, we obtain the equation that characterizes the accelerated expansion of the universe at present

 Since $\overline{\rho}_m>0$, $\overline{p}_m>0$, and $\overline{\rho}_{D}>0$, these three terms inhibit the accelerated expansion of the universe.
 By analyzing Eq.~\eqref{pD-1631}, it is easy to see that the dark energy always provides a negative pressure $\overline{p}_D<0$, which drives to the accelerated expansion of the universe.
-For the late-time cosmic acceleration, Eq.~\eqref{accelerated-9111120} gives

-If we assume that $\overline{V}=0$, then according to Eq.~\eqref{pD-1631}, the constraint $\xi\le 0$ (see Eq.~\eqref{Tachyon-vector-1736}) indicates $\Lambda > 0$.
-It is easy to see that the cosmological constant contributes to the accelerated expansion of the universe, whereas the Bumblebee field does not.